Plate 6, St Mary’s Abbey, York

-This is the ninth article in a series cataloguing John Sell Cotman’s first series of etchings, published in 1811.
+This is the ninth article cataloguing the series of Etchings by John Sell Cotman published in 1811.
 Here, plate 6 returns us to York, to sketch in the grounds of St Mary’s Abbey.

 John Sell Cotman